 After you install it, run the command again and the server should start running.

-If it gives errors out instead, make sure to check for any running VMWare/Virtualbox networking processes and terminate them.
-Then it will run.
+(If it errors out instead, make sure to check for any running VMWare/Virtualbox networking processes and terminate them.)

 Start WLM '09 and attempt to log in using any of the accounts you created.
 If you managed to log in with no issues, your server works!